-Roaring log fires, snow-dotted mountains, glistening frosts, hearty country food, and a rich, bold bottle of red – this is winter in Tenterfield!
+Glistening frosts, adventure-filled days, hearty country food, roaring log fires, and a rich, bold bottle of red – this is winter in Tenterfield!

 Some destinations really draw you in at winter and Tenterfield is one of them.
-For an unforgettable experience, put on your woolly coat, warm scarf and cosy beanie and explore the northern NSW tablelands in the cooler months.
+For an unforgettable experience, put on your woolly coat, warm scarf and cosy beanie and explore our region in the cooler months.

-The National Parks provide plenty of opportunities to enjoy the crisp sunny winter days,.
-The native trees, grasses and shrubs provide a green canopy year-round, and the animals are still very active, giving you an up close natural encounter.
+National Parks provide plenty of opportunities to enjoy the crisp sunny winter days.
+The native trees, grasses and shrubs provide a green canopy year-round, and the animals are still very active, giving you an up-close natural encounter.

 At night, cosy up by the warmth of a roaring fire as you enjoy a hearty winter meal and a glass of local wine from the comfort of one of the many restaurants or accommodation venues in the region.